Stalin during the Russian Revolution, Civil War and Polish–Soviet War

 Joseph Stalin was the General Secretary of the Communist Party of the Soviet Union's Central Committee from 1922 until his death in 1953.
 In the years following Lenin's death in 1924, he rose to become the leader of the Soviet Union.

 After growing up in Georgia, Stalin conducted activities for the Bolshevik party for twelve years before the Russian Revolution of 1917.
+He had been involved in a number of criminal activities as a robber, gangster and arsonist.
 After being elected to the Bolshevik Central Committee in April 1917, Stalin helped Lenin to evade capture by authorities and ordered the besieged Bolsheviks to surrender to avoid a bloodbath.
 The Bolsheviks then seized Petrograd and Stalin was appointed People's Commissar for Nationalities' Affairs.

 In the Civil War that followed between Lenin's Red Army against the White Army, Stalin formed alliances with Kliment Voroshilov and Semyon Budyonny while leading troops in the Caucasus.
 There, he ordered the killings of former Tsarist officers and counter-revolutionaries.
 After their Civil War victory, the Bolsheviks moved to expand the revolution into Europe, starting with Poland, which was fighting the Red Army in Ukraine.
 As joint commander of an army in Ukraine, Stalin's actions in the war were later criticized, including by Leon Trotsky.